 The Basilian commitment to educate any young man who wants to attend STH lays the foundation for a strong sense of community, brotherhood and love.
 Our unique mix and diversity of students over the past 100 years fuels this spirit and binds us together.
 Eagle pride and legacy will drive this campaign.

-For more information about 4500Forever, please contact Mark deTranaltes at mark.detranaltes@sths.org
+For more information about 4500Forever, please contact email Mark deTranaltes '83 at: advancement@sths.org